apache/flink/docs/dev/table/connectors/formats/debezium.zh.md

 The following format metadata can be exposed as read-only (`VIRTUAL`) columns in a table definition.

 <span class="label label-danger">Attention</span> Format metadata fields are only available if the
-corresponding connector forwards them.
+corresponding connector forwards format metadata.
 Currently, only the Kafka connector is able to expose metadata fields for its value format.

 <table class="table table-bordered">
     <thead>